soufatn/ruby-tutorial/00-First-Test.md

 Running your tests
 ------------------

-`$ rake parallel:spec[2]`
+`$ parallel_test -n 4 -e 'rspec'`

 It's that simple (Thanks in part to the excellent [parallel_tests](https://github.com/grosser/parallel_tests) gem.)
-To crank up the parallelism, just change `[2]` to any number of concurrent tests.
+The `[4]` here is the number of parallel test to run; set this to the number of browsers you want running in parallel.

 You should get the following output:

     Finished in 1 minute 18.14 seconds
-    1 example, 0 failures
+    2 examples, 0 failures

     Randomized with seed 40484

     .

     Finished in 1 minute 19.89 seconds
-    1 example, 0 failures
+    2 examples, 0 failures

     Randomized with seed 56147

+    .

+    Finished in 1 minute 45.34 seconds
     2 examples, 0 failures

+    Randomized with seed 40423

+    .

+    Finished in 2 minutes 1.13 seconds
+    2 examples, 0 failures

+    Randomized with seed 82321

-The `2 examples, 0 failures` line means the tests are passing, congratulations!
+The `2 examples, 0 failures` lines means the tests are passing, congratulations!

-Your tests ran in two groups simultaneously, each test running on each browser in turn.
-Running in parallel makes your build faster, running across multiple browsers makes your product reach a wider audience.
+Running in parallel makes your build faster, and doing it with multiple browsers helps you reach a wider audience.

 Check out the results, including a command log, screenshots, and video of the browser executing the test, on your [account page](https://saucelabs.com/account).